vdaas/web/content/docs/overview/architecture.md

   - Horizontal scalable

     All Vald components are designed and implemented to be scalable.
-You can add any node in Kubernetes cluster at any time to scale your Kuberentes cluster, or changing the number of replicas to scale Vald.
+You can add any node in the Kubernetes cluster at any time to scale your Kubernetes cluster or change the number of replicas to scale Vald.

   - Auto-healing